 Cultural tours in queen Elizabeth national park

-Queen Elizabeth national park is a very loved tourist destination in Uganda and one of the top famous parks in Uganda and east Africa at large situated in western Uganda, Queen Elizabeth national park is ranked the most exciting destination because of its numerous attractions in the park such as kazinga channel, wildlife and ishasha sector which hosts the tree climbing mountains which are only found in place in Uganda other than ishasha sector.
+Cultural tours in queen Elizabeth national park : Queen Elizabeth national park is a very loved tourist destination in Uganda and one of the top famous parks in Uganda and east Africa at large situated in western Uganda, Queen Elizabeth national park is ranked the most exciting destination because of its numerous attractions in the park such as kazinga channel, wildlife and ishasha sector which hosts the tree climbing Lions which are only found in place in Uganda other than ishasha sector.

 Queen Elizabeth national park is more than lions and wildlife, the park also offers fascinating cultural experience to tourists. cultural tours in Queen Elizabeth national park is a wonderful experience which takes place in numerous section and tribal groups living on the borders of the park, exciting cultural tours in queen Elizabeth national park takes place in areas/ groups such as kikorongo equator cultural performers, visiting the traditional Banyaragura hut, visiting agricultural village and visiting lake katwe, all these tours are led by a very informed and professional tour Uganda, communities living around queen Elizabeth national park are very hospitable and welcoming to tourists which makes the experience amazing and memorable as you get to interact with the local community members peacefully.